danbriggs/Turing/doc/lemmas.md

 Since we can see that the machine was in state D looking at 0 on step 274, it was in state D looking at 0 on step 284.
 Since we can see that the machine was in state D looking at 0 on step 304, it was in state D looking at 0 on step 314.
 We have equivalences like that as well for __every__ pair n and n+10, where n is between 274 and 304
-(although the state isn't necessarily D, and the bit isn't necessarily 0.)
+(although the state isn't necessarily D, and the bit isn't necessarily 0).
 This is a clue that the machine might be doing something very repetitive from step 274 to step 314,
 and so the program tries to generate a lemma about it.
 First, it guesses the length of a repeating bit sequence to use based on the fact that the tape head moves about 6 spaces left every 10 steps.
 The source a is thus constructed based on what's on the nearest six bits going left from and including where the machine started at step #274,
 and the target b based on what's on the same six bits after ten steps.

-Please see [src/images/flowchart.png](src/images/flowchart.png) to learn the similarities and differences among the different classes.
+See the [flowchart](../src/images/flowchart.png) to learn the similarities and differences among the different classes.

-The tests are in place to verify that extensions to the project aren't breaking its older functionality; read [tests.md](tests.md) to learn the purposes of the tests and what needs to be added to them.
+The tests are in place to verify that extensions to the project aren't breaking its older functionality; read [tests](tests.md) to learn the purposes of the tests and what needs to be added to them.